Nishkalkashyap/Quark-docs/docs/releases/Quark-v0.4.md

 <!-- Quark-0.4.4-start -->
 ## Quark 0.4.4 - June 24, 2019

-#### Bug fixes:
+#### 🐞 Bug Fixes:
 * Auto updates not working for insiders release.
-(Change in settings key from 'features' to 'general' caused the bug.)
+(Change in settings key from '🎉 Features' to 'general' caused the bug.)